 Are you ready to make money by driving for Uber?
 Do you want to become the best Uber driver in town?

 The comments on the previous post about the legalities of driving for Uber, the moral issues, and money that you can make driving for Uber were better than the article itself.
-I ended up writing a book on becoming the best Uber driver.
+I ended up writing a book on becoming the best Uber driver (grab the PDF version here).
 I also had to do a followup article.

 What do we cover in here?